the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 chhorda had been startled when shobhona had said to him she wanted to go to kalimpong to visit banker dadu. no one visited banker dadu. he came down.

-“why?” chhorda asked with a frown.
+“why?” chhorda had asked with a frown.

-“why not?” she replied tartly, “you went!”
+“why not?” she had replied tartly, “you went!”

-shobhona was adamant. ma wouldn’t let her go by herself, the naxalite problem had rattled everyone, beside she was a girl. so she needed chhorda to come along. she had tried to reason with ma, told her human beings had gone to the moon, surely she could take a plane and then a bus to kalimpong, but that was completely out of the question. thamma had been aghast at the whole idea.
+shobhona was adamant. ma wouldn’t let her go by herself, the naxalite problem had rattled everyone, besides she was a girl. so she needed chhorda to come along. she had tried to reason with ma, told her human beings had gone to the moon, surely she could take a plane and then a bus to kalimpong, but that was completely out of the question. thamma had been aghast at the whole idea.

 the cottage was small and very pretty. she could see the magnolia tree immediately. it was right by the main door. there were a few blooms on it too. standing outside the low wooden gate, she craned her neck to see where the light pink roses were. she found them growing along the fence on her left.